-66 The Agency recognizes that there may be overlap between projects defined by the U.S. Environmental Protection Agency ("EPA") as a brownfield that also meet the definition of contaminated lands.
+70 The Agency recognizes that there may be overlap between projects defined by the U.S. Environmental Protection Agency ("EPA") as a brownfield that also meet the definition of contaminated lands.
 The Agency believes that allowing a contaminated project that qualifies as a brownfield site under Section 1-10 of the IPA Act to receive points in both categories fits within the spirit of this scoring criteria.
 Therefore, if a project is sited on a location that independently qualifies as both contaminated lands defined by the U.S. EPA and as a brownfield under Section 1-10 of the IPA Act, the project may receive points under both (a) and (b) of the Built Environment scoring.

-In order to qualify as a brownfield under Section 1-10 of the IPA Act, the project must be able to demonstrate that it is sited in an area that is either (1) located at the site of a coal mine that has permanently ceased coal production, permanently halted
+In order to qualify as a brownfield under Section 1-10 of the IPA Act, the project must be able to demonstrate that it is sited in an area that is either (1) located at the site of a coal mine that has permanently ceased coal production, permanently halted any re-mining operations, and is no longer accepting any coal combustion residues, or (2) is regulated by one of the following entities under the following programs: (a) the U.S. EPA under the federal Comprehensive Environmental Response,

 - c.
-Commitment to utilize agrivoltaics.67 (Add 1 point) - d.
-Commitment to pollinator friendly habitat, as defined in the Pollinator Friendly Solar Site Act (525 ILCS 55).68 (Add 1 point) - e.
+Commitment to utilize agrivoltaics.71 (Add 1 point) - d.
+Commitment to pollinator friendly habitat, as defined in the Pollinator Friendly Solar Site Act (525 ILCS 55).72 (Add 1 point) - e.
 Sited on Conservation Opportunity Areas as defined by the Illinois Department of Natural Resources.
-69 (Subtract 2 points, unless the project received points for 1.d. and is sited in an Environmental Justice Community, an R3 area, and/or on a brownfield site, contaminated land, disturbed land, or rooftop or other structure)

-2. Siting (Maximum of 4 points permitted)

-- a.
-Sited in an Environmental Justice Community70 or an R3 area.71 (Add 2 points) - b.
+73 (Subtract 2 points, unless the project received points for 1.d. and is sited in an Environmental Justice Community, an R3 area, and/or on a brownfield site, contaminated land, disturbed land, or rooftop or other structure) - 2.
+Siting (Maximum of 4 points permitted) - a.
+Sited in an Environmental Justice Community74 or an R3 area.75 (Add 2 points) - b.
 Sited on land owned by a non-profit or public entity.
 (Add 2 points) - c.
-Sited in a county (or a township within Cook, DuPage, Kane, Lake, McHenry, or Will County) that does not currently have a community solar project that was approved by the ICC for a REC contract under the Adjustable Block Program at the time of application.72 (Add 2 points)
+Sited in a county (or a township within Cook, DuPage, Kane, Lake, McHenry, or Will County) that does not currently have a community solar project that was approved by the ICC for a REC contract under the Adjustable Block Program at the time of application.76 (Add 2 points) - 3.
+Equity Eligible Contractors (Maximum 4 points permitted)77 https://www2.illinois.gov/dnr/conservation/pollinatorscorecard/pages/default.aspx : The pollinator friendly distinction is limited to ground mounted solar sites per 525 ILCS 55 and the pollinator friendly aspect of the project must exist on the same parcel as the solar project.